-In the past, readers submitted the ages of the oldest horses they know.
-It's clear that many horses live beyond the age of 30 with good care and some are still ridden or driven lightly.
+In the past, readers submitted the ages of the oldest horses they know and from this information , it's clear that many horses live beyond the age of 30 with good care and some are still ridden or driven lightly.

 According to the Ontario Ministry of Agriculture, the average lifespan of a horse is 28 + 5 years.
-That means the average lifespan of a domestic horse is 25 to 33.
+That means the average lifespan of a domestic horse is 25 to 33 years.
 Many horses go well beyond this average.
 Ponies tend to live longer with many ponies still serving as schoolmasters well into their 30s.
 A few ponies and horses may even reach the age of 40 or over.
 The oldest horse ever recorded was 52 years old.
-Larger horses like draft breeds are not as long lived as smaller breeds such as Arabians.
+But larger horses like draft breeds are generally not as long lived as smaller breeds such as Arabians.
 Of course, there are exceptions to every rule.
 There are some really elderly draft horses out there.
 Extreme old age can be hard to verify, however, especially if horses don't have identifying paperwork and have changed owners several times.
-Teeth are not a 100% accurate way to determine age.

 With careful attention to basic maintenance of a senior horse such as feed, dental and hoof care many horses can remain sound and useful into their senior years, and remain a joy to their owners even when fully retired.
 Some may still be used to give children lessons, other senior and retired horses keep young horses company and teach them good horse manners.
 Others are just enjoyed for their personality and presence.

 Statistically, the average domestic horse has about a 50% chance of dying of old age.
 Often a health issue will force an owner to euthanize a horse before it lives out it's natural lifespan.
 Often complications from colic will force a decision, or a horse may be in constant pain from a soundness issue.
 While it doesn't seem natural and is a very difficult decision, euthanasia is preferable to the horse living a life of pain and struggle In the wild, a horse that can't keep up with the herd becomes a target for predators, or older horses can succumb to starvation or colic.
 Older horses have weaker immune systems and it may be harder for them to fight off bacteria and viruses and without veterinary care can become run down quickly.
 Very few die peacefully in their sleep.